Structure of the Italian Navy: Air Forces Command

-The Air Forces Command is headed by a Counter admiral and trains and maintains all the aerial assets of the navy.
-The commanding officer of the Naval Aviation Command also heads the Navy General Staff's 6th Department Aircraft, and thus is responsible for all air assets of the navy, and their procurement, maintenance, development, training, and operational doctrine.
+The Air Forces Command (Comando delle Forze Aeree - COMFORAER) is based in Rome and headed by a Counter Admiral.
+The command trains all the personnel destined to operate the aerial assets of the navy and maintains all of the navy's flying materiel.
+The commanding officer of the Air Forces Command also heads the Navy General Staff's 6th Department Aircraft, and thus is responsible for all air assets of the navy, and their procurement, maintenance, development, training, and operational doctrine.